davidtchiu/davidtchiu.github.io/teaching/cs161/lab12.uiDiary/index.md

 4. Now back in your DiaryUI, use the `count()` method to obtain the size of your diary.
 Using this, you can now generate a random entry number.

+5. Careful though -- if the the `Diary` is empty, you do not want to attempt generating a random number and fetching a nonexistent entry.

 #### Other Considerations:
 - **Undoing (Very Mild)** There's another method in Diary that we never supported in our UI, called `undo()`.
 If you have time, add support for this method too.